 You can use very simple designs or very complex designs with multiple layers.
 Large designs without too much details are best for a beginner attempting applique.
 Checkout this post on 10 inspirations for finding designs for your applique.

-Ensure tht you are not infringing on anybody’s copyright when copying designs.
+Ensure that you are not infringing on anybody’s copyright when copying designs.
 This is especially important if you mean to sell appliqued products.
-For eg. Disney characteristics are almost always protected by copyright.
+For eg. Disney characterers are almost always protected by copyright.

 How to prepare the fabrics for applique

 Prewash the fabric, especially for cotton and other natural fabrics – this will remove sizing from the cloth.
-If sizing remains it will cause the fabric to pucker and look all wrinkly afterwards.You can wet the fabric thoroughly and let it dry naturally.
+If sizing remains, it will cause the fabric to pucker and look all wrinkly afterward.You can wet the fabric thoroughly and let it dry naturally.

-Prewashing is also necessary to know that the colours would not bleed.
-If the applique pieces bleed onto the background or vise versa it will be a disaster.
+Prewashing is also necessary to know that the colors will not bleed.
+If the applique pieces bleed onto the background, it will be a disaster.

 Cut the fabric applique pieces from the straight grain of the fabric . ie parallel to selvedges

-Donot forget to iron the applique pieces smooth before using it.
+Do not forget to iron the applique pieces smoothly before using them.

 Cut the design pieces for machine applique without any seam allowance.
 For hand applique you need some allowance (1/4 inch) to turn under the edges